IshaqueThePassionate/javascript-for-everyone/09_Non_Primitive_or_Reference_types/Readme.md

- Here are the important aspects of reference types in JavaScript :
+ Here are the important aspects of reference types in JavaScript:

 ### 1. **Mutability**